 You will have an interview and initial assessment in maths and English and will attend a taster session.
 Parents and carers are welcome to attend the interview but not the initial assessment.
 If you are successful, you will be allocated a place to study.

 You will study a variety of units including shampooing, conditioning, cutting facial hair and creating patterns in hair using basic barbering techniques.

 You will also develop your skills in maths and English, which will support your main programme of study, help your future progression and enhance your life skills.

-You can progress to an advanced apprenticeship or the full-time Level 3 programme, where you will continue to develop your skills in maths and English.
+You can progress to an advanced apprenticeship where you can continue to develop your skills in maths and English.

-This course paves the way to employment in salons or to self employment.
+This course paves the way to employment as a barber or to self-employment.

 Former Derby College hairdressing student Keri Tiochta didn't always want to be a hairdresser – she wanted to be a psychologist.
 And, as someone who enjoys talking to clients, she says the therapy aspect of her role makes the two jobs not that dissimilar.